 If this is not the case, please change the Marks type from Automatic to Gantt Bar mark.

-Next, add Color Dimension to Color Card and Order Quantity to the Size shelf in a Tableau Gantt chart.
+Next, add Color Dimension to the Color Card and Order Quantity to the Size shelf in a Tableau Gantt chart.

 Generally, we use the Count Function for Order Quantity.
-So let me change the Default Sum to Count.
+So, let me change the Default Sum to Count.
 To do so, click the down arrow of SUM(Order Quantity) to open a drop-down menu.
 Here, Select Measure (Sum) and then Select Count.

 Highlighting a specific block will show you the information about that Tableau Gantt chart block.

-This time we will add a Table Calculation that will calculate the Order Quantity Difference.
+This time, we will add a Table Calculation that will calculate the Order Quantity Difference.
 To add, please click on the Order Quantity, select the Quick Table Calculation option, and then select the Difference as shown below.

 And you can see the result of this.